optimad/mimmo/log_comment_030172016.md

 ##12.
 Chain ROCCO

 - 11.1	managing total DOF of your manipulation
-- 11.2	Useful to bypass some block in the chain: Switch mechanism or break/unbreak pins? to be decided and scheduled
+- 11.2	Useful to bypass some blocks in the chain: Switch mechanism or break/unbreak pins? to be decided and scheduled
 - 11.3 	Comments